Briana McDonagh

 Best for

 Disciplined borrowers with good financial habits who actively manage their day-to-day spending.
-Often used alongside a fixed portion — for example, putting the majority on fixed and keeping $50,000–$100,000 as revolving credit.
+Often used alongside a fixed portion — for example, putting the majority on fixed and keeping a revolving credit facility for flexibility.

 Advantages